jinjagit/Advent-of-Code-Rust/exercise7a/README.md

     1002,33,7,33,1,33,31,31,1,32,31,31,4,31,99,0,0,0
 ```
 Try every combination of phase settings on the amplifiers.
 What is the highest signal that can be sent to the thrusters?

+# My notes:

+Each intcode instance (running on an amplifier) receives 2 inputs (in sequence):
+inputs: 1. phase setting 2. input to intcode that then produces output

+Series of 5 phase settings is given in examples (or set sequentially to brute force all possible combinations)
+Initial input value also given.

+Task find highest final output value from series of amps by testing all possible phase settings combinations.